blissmat/vulnwatcher/README.md

 ## Purpose

-This project was created as a demonstration of my interest in vulnerability research and my ability to automate tasks related to threat intelligence.
-It's specifically tailored to showcase skills relevant to the Vulnerability Researcher role at runZero.

 This project was created out of a personal interest in vulnerability research and the proactive monitoring of emerging security threats.
-By tracking the CISA KEV catalog for specific terms, this script aims to identify actively exploited vulnerabilities for further analysis and understanding of attack vectors.
+By tracking the CISA KEV catalog for specific terms, this script aims to identify actively exploited vulnerabilities for further analysis and understanding of attack vectors..

 ## How to Run